 End users do not interact with specifications and wireframes.
 Rapid, testable prototypes and early end-user validation enable the teams to focus on the end result.
-This minimizes the need for internal specifications during the projects.
+This minimises the need for internal specifications during the projects.

 During the design phases, the focus is not on deliverables like in traditional UX design.
 The focus is on obtaining feedback as early as possible.
 This enables quick decisions and validation of utility + usability.